otam-mato/KYC_app/README.md

 * Live architecture and data‑flow diagrams (Mermaid)
 * A step‑by‑step processing table with example payloads
-* Patch SQL to bring the schema in line with the flow
+* Patch SQL to bring the schema up

 ---